jordangeorge/spotify-album-collage/README.md

   - Jupyter Notebook that creates the college
 - collage.jpeg
   - An example collage
+- aws
+  - collage.jpeg
+  - aws_collage.ipynb
+    - Jupyter Notebook that creates the college.
+Saves files in AWS S3 instead of locally.

 ### About
 A program that creates an image collage from album covers from recently saved Spotify songs.